 Trading Terms and Conditions for the Pärnu Hanseatic Days

 Vendor registration begins on the 1st of March and ends on the 1st of June 2023.
 Vendor plot registration forms can be found here.

-Vendors will be notified by e-mail within one week upon registration regardless of acceptance*.
+Vendors will be notified by e-mail within two weeks upon registration regardless of acceptance*.
 Selected vendor confirmation is complete once and invoice has been sent and payment has been made.
 Vendors will be invoiced beginning in May 2023.

 The Hanseatic Days elevate the glory of authentic old-time crafts and lifestyles.
 As always, the Market is an important part of Hanseatic Days.
 Since the emergence and development of the Hanseatic trade during the Middle Ages, our Hanseatic Market must contain a medieval atmosphere including costumes and goods.
 National costumes or rustic clothing are also permitted.
 Vendor’s clothing and stalls must be in harmony with each other.
 Vendors in their sales areas must conform to clothing confirmed during registration.

 Anything can be traded in the Market, so long as it is handcrafted, made to related crafts or from the old-time culture.
 Vendors may also sell groceries, meals, drinks, plants, animal products, etc. It is important that the goods being sold conform to medieval settings.
 Especially welcome are craftsmen who demonstrate their handicraft skills in the Market or provide a service related to the medieval era.
 The vendor must have everything necessary for the sale of their goods at the Market.
 Canopies and tents are permitted if they conform to medieval settings.
 Vendors are not permitted to place their goods outside of their designated sales plot.
 Weather conditions must be considered when setting up vendor tents and, if necessary, additional securing tent post weights should be considered.
 Each vendor is responsible for damages resulting from insufficient anchorage during inclement weather.